-- The Judicial Institute for High School Teachers is an annual 3 day workshop where teachers get an opportunity to discuss constitutional issues with federal judges, observe courtroom proceedings, and gain a better understanding of the role of the judiciary in our country’s government.
-Now accepting applications (PDF) (Word) for the Summer 2013 program.
+- The Judicial Institute for Teachers is a workshop where teachers get an opportunity to discuss constitutional issues with federal judges, observe courtroom proceedings, and gain a better understanding of the role of the judiciary in our country’s government.
+The next program will be held July 25-27, 2023.
+Applications are now available.

 - Mock Trials are held in the courthouse by local students throughout the year.

 - Courthouse tours which include an overview of the history of the buildings, architecture, and artwork, are available by contacting email@example.com for Seattle tours or firstname.lastname@example.org for the Tacoma courthouse.